bahmutov/lasso/README.md

 License
 -------

-MIT licese, see included file.
+MIT license, see included file.
 You can do pretty much anything except claim code ownership or sue me if there are problems ;)